Current Projects - Drugs and Addictive Behaviour

 John Turner, Meredith Terlecki

-A number of related projects are currently underway:
+Several related projects are currently in progress:

 Recent Related Publications:

 Turner J., Soar K., (2017) Novel Psychoactive Substances (NPS): No Longer Legal, not always highs.
-University and College Counselling, March 2017 pgs 16-21.
+University and College Counselling, March 2017, pgs 16-21.

 MDMA/Ecstasy projects